Roughly 10,000 a day through the end of the decade. The exit ramp is dated.

 If you were writing the onboarding guide for your replacement right now, what would the first three bullet points be?

 The interview produces a transcript.
-The transcript is a source document — not a deliverable.
-What you do with it next determines whether the hour was wasted or compounded.
+The transcript is raw source.
+What you do with it next decides whether the hour compounded or evaporated.

-The extraction process turns unstructured narrative into structured artifacts: ADR-style decision records (why was this built this way), runbook patches (the undocumented step that matters), system gotcha catalog entries (the landmines the interviewee named), and org-knowledge-map entries (who knows what, traceable to a source).
+Extraction turns unstructured narrative into typed artifacts: ADR-style decision records (why this was built this way), runbook patches (the undocumented step the on-call actually executes), system gotcha entries (the landmines the interviewee named), and org-knowledge-map entries (who knows what, traceable to a source).
 Each artifact has a defined schema — covered in the next section — and a defined home in your existing knowledge infrastructure.
+No schema, no home, no extraction.

-The LLM is the extraction tool.
-You supply the transcript, a system prompt that describes each artifact schema, and a clear instruction to extract structured entries rather than summarize prose.
-This is not a summarization task.
-The LLM should be asked to identify discrete knowledge claims in the transcript and serialize each into the appropriate schema.
-Entries that are ambiguous or unverifiable should be flagged, not silently dropped.
-Every extracted artifact goes through human verification before it enters the live knowledge base.
-The LLM hallucinates institutional history.
-A senior engineer who wasn't in the interview needs to sign off on anything that will be treated as authoritative.
+The LLM is the extraction tool, not the author.
+You supply the transcript, a system prompt with each artifact schema and a few well-formed and poorly-formed examples, and an explicit instruction to identify discrete knowledge claims and serialize each into the right schema.
+This is not summarization.
+Ambiguous or unverifiable claims get flagged with a confidence score — never silently dropped.
+Every artifact passes through human verification before it enters the live knowledge base.
+LLMs hallucinate institutional history with full confidence.
+A second senior engineer signs off on anything that will be treated as authoritative.

-Meta's 2026 approach to tribal knowledge in large-scale data pipelines used a swarm of specialized AI agents to read every file and produce structured context files encoding tribal knowledge — achieving structured coverage for 100% of code modules, up from 5%[5].
-The interview-first approach described here is the human-side complement to that kind of automated extraction.
+Meta's 2026 work on tribal knowledge in large-scale data pipelines used a swarm of specialized agents to read every file and emit structured context files — coverage went from 5% to 100% of code modules[5].
+The interview-first approach here is the human-side complement to that kind of automated extraction.
+Code-side and human-side feed the same retrieval surface.

-The LLM extraction is only as good as the schema you ask it to fill.
+Extraction is bounded by the schema you give the LLM.
 Vague instructions produce vague output.
-Define the artifact types before you run the first interview — the schema is what transforms a transcript from source material into institutional memory.
+Decide the artifact types before the first interview — the schema is what converts a transcript from raw text into a retrievable asset.

-Each artifact type below maps to a specific information need and a specific home in your knowledge infrastructure.
-The table describes the fields, destination, and ownership model for each.
+Each artifact below maps to a specific information need and a specific home in your existing knowledge infrastructure.
+Fields, destination, and ownership are defined up front.
+No artifact without an owner.
+No artifact without a home.

 |---|---|---|---|

-Recording a structured interview without explicit informed consent is both a legal failure and a trust failure.
-In most US states and in all EU jurisdictions, recording a conversation requires the consent of all parties.
-Beyond the legal floor, the framing of the conversation matters as much as the consent form.
+Recording a structured interview without explicit informed consent is two failures in one — legal and trust.
+In most US states and across every EU jurisdiction, recording a conversation requires consent from all parties.
+The legal floor is the easy part.
+The framing of the conversation is what decides whether the engineer answers honestly or hedges.

-Get written consent before the first session.
-The consent form should specify: what is being recorded, how the transcript will be stored and for how long, who has access to the raw recording versus the extracted artifacts, and that extracted artifacts may be attributed to the interview (for traceability) but the raw recording is not shared outside the knowledge management team.
+Written consent before the first session.
+The form specifies: what is being recorded, how the transcript is stored and for how long, who has access to the raw audio versus the extracted artifacts, and that extracted artifacts may carry an attribution back to the interview for traceability while the raw recording stays inside the knowledge management team.

-The right framing for the conversation with the departing engineer is direct: this is for the company's operational continuity, not their performance file.
-The output will not be used in any HR process.
-The recording will be held for 90 days and then deleted; the extracted artifacts will be held indefinitely as institutional documentation.
+The framing for the conversation with the departing engineer is direct.
+This is for operational continuity, not his personnel file.
+The output never enters an HR process.
+The recording is held for 90 days and then deleted.
+Extracted artifacts are kept indefinitely as institutional documentation.
 Most engineers respond well to this framing — they want the knowledge to survive them.
-What they resist is feeling surveilled or evaluated.
+What they resist is the feeling of being surveilled or evaluated.
+Name the difference up front.

-Set the retention policy in writing, communicated to the engineer before recording starts.
+The retention policy goes in writing, communicated before recording starts.
 Ninety days for raw recordings is a reasonable default.
-Extracted artifacts are permanent documentation assets and should be treated as such — versioned, attributed, and auditable.
+Extracted artifacts are permanent documentation assets — versioned, attributed, and auditable.
+Treat them that way from day one.

 No topic, no questions, no time box.
-The output is a monologue.
-The interviewer can't extract structured artifacts from a monologue because the structure doesn't exist.
-One interview = one topic.
+Output is a monologue.
+The interviewer cannot extract structured artifacts from a monologue because the structure does not exist.
+One session, one topic.
 If the engineer owns five systems, run five interviews.

 The Solo Note-Taker

-One person trying to simultaneously listen, follow up, and capture notes produces incomplete notes and misses follow-up opportunities.
-Always pair: one interviewer to drive the questions, one note-taker or a recording.
-If you're recording, tell the note-taker to focus on follow-up flagging, not transcription.
+One person trying to listen, follow up, and capture notes simultaneously produces partial notes and misses every follow-up opening.
+Always pair: one interviewer driving the questions, one recorder or note-taker watching for the threads to pull.
+If you are recording, the note-taker's job is flagging follow-ups, not transcription.

-Asking the Engineer to Write the Docs Themselves
+Asking the Engineer to Write the Docs Himself

-This is the standard approach, and it produces nothing.
-Writing is hard, slow, unprioritized, and doesn't happen under time pressure.
-The engineer's last eight weeks are already full.
-The interview offloads the writing burden — they talk, you extract.
+This is the default approach.
+It produces nothing.
+Writing is slow, unprioritized work that does not happen under time pressure, and his last eight weeks are already full.
+The interview offloads the writing burden by design — he talks, you extract.

 An MP4 is not institutional memory.
-It's a file.
-It doesn't appear in search results, it can't be retrieved by an AI agent, and nobody watches three hours of video when they need to debug a production issue.
-Transcript first; video is optional and temporary.
+It is a file.
+It does not appear in search results, an AI agent cannot retrieve it, and nobody watches three hours of video while a production issue is burning.
+Transcript first.
+Video is optional and temporary.

 LLM Extraction Without Human Verification

-LLMs will confidently produce plausible-sounding ADRs with fabricated history.
-The extraction step is a draft, not a publication.
-Every artifact that enters the live knowledge base needs a human to confirm it reflects actual history — ideally someone who was there, or who can test the claim against observable system behavior.
+LLMs produce plausible-sounding ADRs with fabricated history at full confidence.
+Extraction is a draft, never a publication.
+Every artifact entering the live knowledge base needs a human to confirm it reflects actual history — ideally someone who was in the room, or someone who can test the claim against observable system behavior.

-The technical pipeline has four stages, each with a specific tool recommendation and a specific failure mode to guard against.
+The technical pipeline has four stages.
+Each one carries a tool recommendation and a specific failure mode that kills the program if you ignore it.

 Stage 1: Transcription.
-Use Whisper (local or via API) or an equivalent speech-to-text service with speaker diarization enabled.
-Diarization assigns speaker labels — critical for distinguishing the interviewer's questions from the engineer's answers, which matters when the LLM extracts artifacts.
-Output format: plain text with speaker labels and timestamps.
-Store in your document system with access controls matching your consent policy.
+Whisper (local or API) or an equivalent speech-to-text service with speaker diarization enabled.
+Diarization assigns speaker labels — critical for separating the interviewer's questions from the engineer's answers, which matters the moment the LLM tries to extract artifacts.
+Output: plain text with speaker labels and timestamps.
+Store in your document system with access controls matching the consent policy.
+Failure mode: missing diarization turns the transcript into a single stream of unattributed claims.

 Stage 2: LLM extraction.
 Run the transcript through a structured extraction prompt against each artifact schema.
-The system prompt should include the schema definition, examples of well-formed and poorly-formed extractions, and explicit instructions to flag low-confidence entries rather than omit them.
-Use a model with a long context window — full hour-long transcripts run 8,000-15,000 tokens.
+The system prompt carries the schema definition, well-formed and poorly-formed examples, and an explicit instruction to flag low-confidence entries rather than omit them.
+Use a long-context model — hour-long transcripts run 8,000-15,000 tokens.
 GPT-4o, Claude Sonnet, or equivalent.
-Do not use a summarization prompt.
-Use an extraction prompt: the task is to find and serialize discrete knowledge claims, not to summarize what was said.
+Never use a summarization prompt.
+The task is to identify discrete knowledge claims and serialize each into the right schema, not to compress what was said.

 Stage 3: Storage and indexing.
-The extracted artifacts go to their defined homes — ADR directories, runbook patches, gotcha catalogs — and are also chunked and embedded into your vector store.
-Knowledge graphs are emerging as the infrastructure layer for this in enterprise settings[8]: structured entities (system, person, decision) connected by typed relationships (knows, made, depends-on) provide the semantic structure that pure vector search lacks.
-If you're starting from scratch, a document store with a well-designed tagging schema and full-text search is sufficient.
-The knowledge graph comes later, when you have enough volume to justify the infrastructure investment.
+Extracted artifacts go to their defined homes — ADR directories, runbook patches, gotcha catalogs — and are chunked and embedded into your vector store in parallel.
+Knowledge graphs are emerging as the infrastructure layer for this in enterprise settings[8]: typed entities (system, person, decision) connected by typed relationships (knows, made, depends-on) carry the semantic structure pure vector search lacks.
+Starting from scratch, a document store with a tight tagging schema and full-text search is enough.
+The knowledge graph earns its weight once you have the volume to justify the infrastructure cost.

 Stage 4: AI retrieval integration.
-The extracted artifacts need to be surfaced where engineers actually work — in your AI coding assistant context, in your internal Slack AI search, in your incident response runbooks.
-Fortune 500 companies lose an estimated $31.5 billion annually from information that exists but can't be found[8].
-The extraction work is wasted if the artifacts are indexed in a system nobody queries.
-Pick the retrieval surfaces first, then design the storage format to feed them.
+Artifacts have to surface where engineers already work — inside the AI coding assistant context, inside internal Slack search, inside the incident runbook.
+Fortune 500 companies lose an estimated $31.5 billion a year on information that exists but cannot be found[8].
+Indexing in a system nobody queries is the same as not indexing at all.
+Pick the retrieval surface first.
+Design the storage format to feed it.

 Three-hour video archive in a Google Drive folder nobody can find

-50-page brain dump Word document, last opened six months after Steve left
+Fifty-page brain dump Word doc, last opened six months after Steve left

-Exit interview notes in an HR folder, inaccessible to engineers
+Exit interview notes parked in an HR folder no engineer can access

-Transcript with speaker labels, stored in document system, 90-day retention
+Transcript with speaker labels in the document system, 90-day retention

 Tagged ADR set linked to the system wiki, reviewed on every major change